SandyRodger/RB175_networked_applications/05_project_todos.md

 #### session musings

 - I THINK I NEED TO UNDERSTAND SESSIONS BETTER.
 What is `session[:success]` accessing?
 A key in the `@list` hash. (?)
 Or is session its own hash? with :success as the key and "The list has been created." as the value?
 Its one of those 2 I think.
 And then this session hash remains in existence for the whole session?
 In the cookie?
+- Chill out- it's a hash in the cookie.

 #### strip method